Lacrymology/states/salt/ci/doc/install.rst

 Run the following command to install Jenkins on the same machine that is running Salt master::

-  salt -t 6000 q-configs state.sls salt.ci -v
+  salt -t 6000 myminion state.sls salt.ci -v

 If there is no "Failed", access to the web interface and follow the instruction in the `jenkins.rst` to configure and run a testing job.